caishaosmanper/Forest-Fire-Prediction/README.md

 1. Data Exploration: Users can interactively explore the satellite remote sensing data and historical wildfire locations used in the prediction model.

 2. Real-time Prediction: The Streamlit app provides real-time predictions for the likelihood of wildfires based on the latest available data.

-# License
-This project is licensed under the MIT License.
-Feel free to explore the Streamlit app and contribute to further improvements!